-The destruction of Blaine's Relationship Sue status reaches a new level of Tear Jerker when you realize that outside of the Warblers, Kurt and Greg are the only two people who genuinely care about him and are physically there to show it.
+- The destruction of Blaine's Relationship-Sue status has a new Tear Jerker when you realize that outside of the Warblers, Kurt and Greg are the only two people who genuinely care about him and are physically there to show it.

-Considering how close-knit the Warblers are and how low Blaine's self-esteem is, it's not hard to think that they give Blaine a lot of solos in-canon because they think he's intentionally passing them up.
+- Considering how close the Warblers are and how low Blaine's self-esteem is, it's not hard to think that they give Blaine a lot of solos in-canon because they think he's passing them up.
 Or they just want to make him feel better.